90Byte/90bytes.github.io/_posts/2021-08-09-javascript-event-loop.md

 # Concurrency !== Threads
 First, what are threads?
 Abstractly, a thread refers to a single sequence of work.
 In programming, we often know the concept of call stacks.
 When a function is called, it stacks on the call stack, and if another function is called inside, it stacks on top again.
 Our program ends when the call stack is ultimately popped; it returns the main's return value from the program's entry point to the operating system.

 Technically, a single sequence of work means executing functions sequentially using a call stack.
 Multi-threading means having multiple sequences of work and switching between these sequences rapidly to perform tasks.
-With a typical approach similar to other languages, one might compulsively feel that concurrent tasks should be placed on threads.
+With a typical approach similar to other languages, one might compulsively feel that concurrent tasks[^1] should be placed on threads.

 However, using threads is just one tool to implement concurrent tasks.